maroon-scorch/Tendam/README.md

 - A number that represents accumulated mana, with each card played costing some mana
 - A unique, pretty fully-fledged backstory that users experience through gameplay
 - Numerous playable characters
+#### Challenges:
+Any game, even the most basic, will feature a pretty significant non-programming component that relates to game mechanics, game design, asset production, music, and art, which we may or may not be good at.
+Development platform will certainly be another issue.
+Is this to be made in Unity?
+Unity code is written in C#, which is similar to Java but not the same.
+Developing on an engine not all of us have experience in may also pose difficulties of its own

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_